モロッコ

 • Attachment Image from Itinerary Row: 55772

-• Visit to a Sahara village Leave the dunes and visit the traditional Sahara village of Khemliya.
-The inhabitants of this village originally come from Mali, and you can experience their culture and music.
+• Visit to Khamlia (Khemliya) village Leave the dunes and visit the traditional Saharan village of Khemliya.
+The inhabitants of this village are originally from Mali, and you can experience their culture and music.

-• Private vehicle transfer Head to the Todra Gorge in Tinghir.
+• Private car transfer Head to the Todra Gorge in Tinghir.

 • Morocco - Tinghir

-Pass through the "Valley of a Thousand Kasbahs."
-This area is dotted with many kasbahs (fortified houses); many are in ruins, but some are still used as homes by local families.
-Along the way, you may encounter nomads tending their livestock.
+Pass through the "Valley of a Thousand Kasbahs".
+This area has many kasbahs (fortified houses), many of which are in ruins, but some are still used as homes by local families.
+Along the way you may meet nomads herding livestock.

 • Morocco - Dadas